Calling all breakfast enthusiasts and granola connoisseurs! Eleven Madison Park’s granola is officially the best granola I’ve ever had in my life.

 Serving Ideas

-This granola is incredibly versatile — try it over Greek yogurt, sprinkled on fresh fruit, or as a crunchy topping for ice cream (it’s also amazing on my Greek yogurt bark!).
+This granola is incredibly versatile—try it over Greek yogurt, sprinkled on fresh fruit, or as a crunchy topping for ice cream (it’s also amazing sprinkled on my Greek yogurt bark with fresh fruit!).
 Honestly, I often just grab a handful when I’m craving a salty-sweet snack.
-Add a splash of milk and you’ve got a bowl of homemade muesli that’s far better than any store-bought cereal.

-Thanks to this granola, even snacking is now a five-star affair! 😂 If you give Eleven Madison Park’s signature granola a try, definitely leave a review and star rating below to give us your feedback.
+Thanks to this granola, even snacking is now a five-star affair! 😂 If you give Eleven Madison Park’s signature granola a try, leave a review and star rating below to give us your feedback.
 I’m convinced it’s the best granola ever!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
 Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
 We love seeing what you’re up to in the kitchen!